 - Showa and Sanke are easily confused; Showa are black-bodied fish and can have black patterns anywhere.
 Sanke only have black sumi patterns and never have black on their heads.

-- While both are descended from Kohaku Sanke tend to have more prominent red markings than Showa.
+- While both are descended from Kohaku Sanke tends to have more prominent red markings than Showa.

 - An even distribution of color between red, white, and black, with a clear distinction between the color boundaries is considered ideal.